 The Public Works Department's goal is to fix all potholes reported to us as soon as possible.
 Priority is given to potholes that may affect drivers, the rest are on a first come, first served basis.

-To report potholes in the City of Torrance, west of Western Ave., call 1-310-781-6900 during business hours, or click here to send an e-mail to Public Works at PublicWorkInfo@TorranceCA.gov.
+Located in the City of Torrance, west of Western Ave., call 1-310-781-6900 during business hours or e-mail to Public Works at PublicWorkInfo@TorranceCA.gov.

 Tasks handled by the Street Maintenance Division include filling potholes, patching streets, applying crack sealant, repairing City parking lots, and other asphalt-related repairs.
 Street Maintenance also assists in asphalt preparation for capital projects, including slurry seal applications.
 Street Maintenance also maintains the State highways that run through the City.
 The City has a maintenance agreement with Caltrans that allows the City of Torrance to perform maintenance work on State highways (e.g; Hawthorne, PCH and Western) using City crews.